Diaob/weiboSpider/README.md

 - Chrome are running during the process, which may takes up large memory
 - Users have to sign in Weibo manually
 - Due to UCS-2 format in the text, in order to avoid error, every word will be printed on the screen
-- cannot download pictures or videos
+- Cannot download pictures or videos

 ## Known BUG
 - timeline can be disordered